his father found out he and

 Some of the clearest memories from our youth usually include times we got in trouble.

-Victor Newman of Waco grew up amidst cowboys in West Texas and at the age of ten came to the Methodist Children's Home.
-He explains how the home reacted to his cowboy ways:
+Victor Newman of Waco grew up amidst cowboys in West Texas.
+In 1923, at the age of ten, he came to live at the recently opened Waco State Home.
+Newman explains how the home reacted to his cowboy ways:

 "Well, every time I turned around, well, somebody would grab me up and give me a spanking because of something that I said.
 And so finally, well, one man there, he spanked me one day.
 He said, ‘Do you know why I spanked you?'
 I says, ‘Yeah, because you're bigger than I am.'
 He said no. He—but they realized the language I was using was what I had heard all my life out there on the ranch.
 I didn't know I was saying anything wrong."

-Benny Martinez of Goliad recalls getting caught in his brief life of crime as a young boy:
+Benny Martinez of Goliad recalls getting caught in his brief life of crime in the 1940s:

 "I remember once, my brother and I were stealing watermelons—and that's something we country boys did.
 We used to go in the river here by the rail—where the train crossed, and we were naked as a jaybird.
 We'd go across the river, up the hill, and we'd go down and crawl in the grass, and go in and grab a couple of watermelons.
 And this man had hundreds of them.
 And we'd crawl back and get in the river and let them cool off, and then we'd break them open, you know, and we'd eat them.
 And the old man told my daddy, ‘Your boys are coming over and stealing my watermelons.
 They think I don't see them, but I see them.'
 ‘I'll take care of them.'